 Checkpoints can be triggered by physically scanning NGC Tags of QR Codes placed around the area to be patrolled.

-The officer will be presented with a list of checkpoints in a Tour and will use the device to scan the NGC Tag of QR Code at each checkpoint.
+The officer will be presented with a list of checkpoints in a tour and will use their device to scan the NFC Tag of the QR Code at each checkpoint.

 NFC Tags